pascalpuffke/dotsnew/README.md

 step 1: install at least all the required packages, a terminal of your choice etc.

-step 2: if you're not using st, change the line 'bindsym $mod+Return exec st' to your preferred terminal emulator. also if you don't want to use autotiling, you have to delete the line 'exec_always --no-startup-id autotiling'
+step 2: if you're not using st, change the line 'bindsym $mod+Return exec st' to your preferred terminal emulator. also if you don't want to use autotiling, you have to delete the line 'exec_always --no-startup-id autotiling'. optionally set the 'DIR' variable in scripts/wallpaper.sh to your wallpaper directory and put the script in ~/.local/src/scripts/wallpaper.sh

-step 3: you probably also want to change some keybindings

-step 4: copy the contents of the config folder to your own .config folder.
+step 3: copy the contents of the config folder to your own .config folder.
 ```
 $ cp -r config/ ~/.config
 ```

-step 5: profit
+step 4: profit